-She’s received three Oscar and six Golden Globe noms, and won an Oscar, Golden Globe, BAFTA Award and SAG Award for 2003’s Cold Mountain.
+She’s received four Oscar and seven Golden Globe noms, and has won two Oscars, four Golden Globes, two BAFTAs and four SAG Awards.

 Listen to Mamamia’s daily entertainment podcast The Spill where hosts Laura Brodnik and Kee Reece explain the disappearance of Renee Zellweger.

-But in 2010, after a series of films that didn’t hit the mark, Zellweger retreated from Hollywood.
+But in 2010, after a series of films that didn’t hit the mark, the now 50-year-old retreated from Hollywood.
 Her break lasted six years.

-In a interview with Vulture, Zellweger has explained why she decided to take a step back.
+In an interview with Vulture, Zellweger explained why she decided to take a step back.